silentspring30/dao-ai-framework/daohaus_review.md

 Summary of different interviews:
 ### Question 1: How did you develop your requirements?
 Did you have a set of functionality requirements or similar?
-A: High-level criteria based on our own experience with different DAO platforms, research.
+A: High-level criteria based on our own experience with different DAO platforms, desktop research, trial and error.

 **Criteria:**
 1. Fast, scalable and cheap voting: DAOhaus multiple network support: L2 Polygon, Gnosis chain etc. DAOhaus functions on 5 networks (Ethereum, Gnosis chain, Polygon, Arbitrum and Cello)
-2. Security, due to lack of blockchain security design pattern expertise in house: Robust safety, e.g. ability to add Gnosis safe minion and other components based boosts features.
+2. Security, due to lack of blockchain security design pattern expertise in house: Ability to add Gnosis safe minion and other components based boosts features.
 3. User friendly and excellent UI: Reduce friction during onboarding for data-scientists, who are not crypto-native.
 DAOhaus UI is slightly confusing and we like to explore if we could create own UI/front-end.
 Even experienced blockchain members struggled.

 ### Question 2: What's your intention for squads using DAOhaus?
 In order to get squads up to speed and autonomous quickly, Algovera's operations lead manually summons for each squad a DAO on DAOhaus.
 The main purpose for each squad is:
-- Summon DAO manually, future with script
+- Summon DAO manually (future with script)
 - Manage treasury
 - Allocate % of shares for squad members
 - Manage future funding for squad